Canada Medical Test for Immigration – Understanding the Requirements

 Medical Inadmissibility and Public Health Concerns

-When applying for entry into Canada, your health status plays a crucial role.
-It could become grounds for medical inadmissibility, specifically if your medical condition risks public health or safety or is likely to cause excessive demand on health or social services.
+When applying for entry to Canada, your health status plays a crucial role.
+It can become grounds for medical inadmissibility under certain conditions — specifically if your medical condition risks public health or safety, or is likely to cause excessive demand on health or social services.

 Criteria for Medical Inadmissibility